 Big cities are no longer using younger, more novel ideas as much as they used to.

 Overall, the evidence suggests that the advantage of big cities in innovation has been declining.

 The strength of local knowledge spillovers is decreasing as travel becomes easier, making it less important to live near people with complementary knowledge.

-Research across various modes of transportation (planes, trains, and automobiles) shows that easier transportation leads to an increase in collaboration and knowledge exchange between individuals in different cities.
+Research across various modes of transportation (planes, trains, subways, and automobiles) shows that easier transportation leads to an increase in collaboration and knowledge exchange between individuals in different cities.

 In the case of roads, building more highways results in an increase in regional patents, but this also leads to greater distances between patents and increased local-but-not-that-local knowledge flows.